ScottDoGu/NDMN-Notebooks/README.md

 # NDMN-Notebooks
 ## Project Summary
-## This is just Papa messing with the readme for tutorial purposes

 This is a project for Purdue's National Data Mine Network where we are working with the USDA Forestry Agency.